McGear: History

-At the time, Mike had just left the music and poetry group Grimms during a tour after a fight with Liverpool Poet (and fellow member) Brian Patten, and Paul suggested that Mike record a single with Wings to resurrect Mike's solo career.
+Paul and Mike began planning for the album in July 1973.
+After Mike left the music and poetry group Grimms during a tour after a fight with Liverpool Poet (and fellow member) Brian Patten, Paul suggested that Mike record a single with Wings to resurrect Mike's solo career.
 Once the single "Leave It" was recorded at Abbey Road Studios, Paul sent the tape to his in-laws Lee and John Eastman to arrange for its release, but instead they suggested recording an entire album.
 Mike said of the album that "the whole process was magical" and that the recording "was a truly collaborative process with my older brother."
 The rest of the album was recorded at Strawberry Studios in Stockport, where Mike had recorded his previous solo album Woman.
+McCartney used the album's sessions to audition possible members of Wings after the band's lead guitarist and drummer quit the year before.

-When Warner Brothers signed McGear and Badfinger with some fanfare, coinciding with McCartney's EMI contract nearing expiration, it was rumoured that Warners were trying to interest McCartney in signing with them..
+When Warner Brothers signed McGear and Badfinger with some fanfare, coinciding with McCartney's EMI contract nearing expiration, it was rumoured that Warner Brothers were trying to interest McCartney in signing with them.

 The front cover shows Mike captured like Gulliver, surrounded by little people.
 Included in the people are pictures of the band members and photos of other people from McGear's life, as well as a childhood picture of Paul and Mike.

-On the original release, Paul McCartney is not credited as a musician or backing singer, although he performed both roles during the recordings.
+On the original release Paul McCartney is not credited as a musician or backing singer, although he performed both roles during the recordings.

 Lead single "Leave It" reached No. 36 in the UK singles chart, becoming the sole charting single by Mike McGear.
 The opening track on the album, "Sea Breezes", is a Roxy Music cover from their self-titled debut album.